Four Dams Stand in the Way of Kennebec Salmon and Other Sea-run Fish

 Atlantic salmon will go extinct in the U.S. without safe access to the Sandy River to spawn.
 Removing Brookfield’s four dams would open up the Kennebec River to its confluence with the Sandy River, helping recover Atlantic salmon and restoring millions more shad and river herring as well.

-These sea-run fish are critical to the Maine lobster industry, to the countless birds and wildlife that prey on them, and to any hope of restoring coastal ground fish (such as halibut and cod) populations in the Gulf of Maine.
+Healthy sea-run fish populations are critical to the Maine lobster industry, to the countless birds and wildlife that prey on them, and to any hope of restoring coastal ground fish (such as halibut and cod) populations in the Gulf of Maine.

 A free-flowing Kennebec River will also support increased recreation opportunities and complement community development along the riverfront.